nueverest/blowdrycss/docs/advancedtopics.rst

 I opened ``blowdry.css``, and I don't see any semicolons in the css rule declarations.
 Why?

 - The only or last css { property: value } pair is not required to end with a semicolon. `See section 4.1.8 of the current CSS Standard. <http://www.w3.org/TR/CSS2/syndata.html#declaration>`__
 - The auto--generated file ``blowdry.css`` is not intended to be human-editable.
-Any manual edits are over--written when ``blowdrycss.py`` is run.
+Any manual edits are over--written when ``blowdrycss`` is run.
 Generally, when building a CSS file by hand it is considered best practise to always include the final semicolon.
 The reason being that humans--error is reduced the next time a person adds a rule to the CSS block.
 - It is compatible with all browsers.
 - It results in faster page loads due to smaller ``*.css`` file size.